 - Online Community Workshop - May 3, 2021

-In response to community interest shared during feedback periods for the “missing link” transmission line project, PSE will hold two information sessions for the community.
-One will focus on underground transmission lines and the other on electromagnetic fields (EMF).
+In response to community interest shared during feedback periods for the “missing link” transmission line project, PSE held two information sessions for the community.
+One focused on underground transmission lines and the other on electromagnetic fields (EMF).

 The first information session on underground transmission lines was held on August 16, 2021.
 Information provided at the session included the benefits, challenges, and processes involved with underground transmission lines.
 Attendees were able to submit questions to a panel that included an independent underground transmission line expert and representatives from PSE.

 The second information session on EMF was held on September 29, 2021.
 Information provided at the session include a discussion of what EMF is, where frequencies are found, and how it relates to health.
 Attendees were able to submit questions to a panel that includes an independent, board-certified health physicist and representatives from PSE.

 Yes, the “missing link” transmission line is a critical of the puzzle to improve reliability on Bainbridge Island.
 Looking at past data and assuming the new transmission line had been in place, there could have been 60% less substation outages between 2018 and 2020.
 Between 2013 and 2020, our experts estimate the “missing link” transmission line could have reduced customer minutes of interruption for Bainbridge Island by nearly 40% per year on average.

 The new transmission line will connect Murden Cove and Winslow substations which currently are each served by single radial transmission lines, referred to as "taps".
 If the transmission line serving the substation goes out, then the substation and all customers served by that substation lose power.
 Connecting the substations with the “missing link” would create a transmission loop.
 If one line goes out, the other can still feed the substation and provide power to customers.
 Combined with the other components of the Bainbridge Island reliability solutions package, it will improve reliability of the electric service on the island.